rings-social/frontend/README.md

-# rings-social-frontend
+# frontend

-A frontend for [`rings-social-backend`](https://github.com/denysvitali/rings-social-backend/) - a content-rating / discussion website.
+The code for the frontend of [rings.social](https://rings.social), a content-rating platform build around communities (rings).